 I don’t think so.
 Actually, I think we are all going to eventually experience something akin to the tornado in Texas that came from the flap of the Butterfly’s wing.
 Immediately post-announcement, there’s been some criticism in the press about what Office 365 doesn’t do relative to its on-premises MS/Office kin.
 Information Week’s Paul McDougall, for example, writes about the “7 Missing Features for Enterprises.”
 Such criticisms are factually useful as news in the short term.
 But they can also lull us into a kind of skepticism about the larger trends underway.
 Here are five directional things that I’ve been thinking about:

 - What today seems technically simple (to some – inferior) has a way of ending up as the basis of the next wave of innovation.
 Read The Innovator’s Dilemma for some great examples.
 Plenty of folks criticized Windows vs. DOS, PCs vs. Minis, Web vs. client-server applications, flash disks, Twitter and LinkedIn, and all kinds of changes to the status quo.
-In fact, lots of content management, records management, case management, and other legacy software providers have historically been pretty critical of SharePoint itself as “toy-like,” while it continued to siphon off their business.
+In fact, lots of content management, records management, case management, and other legacy software providers have historically been pretty critical of SharePoint itself as “toy-like,” while it continued to siphon off its business.

-- My personal bet is that there are plenty of organizations, particularly the small and medium-sized ones that Steve Ballmer referred to in his Office 365 press announcement, that will be not just willing, but enthusiastic about trading-off specialized features not yet in Office 365 for simplicity, lower in-house costs and better usability that Office 365 (and, yes – other offers like Google Docs) promise the world.
+- My personal bet is that there are plenty of organizations, particularly the small and medium-sized ones that Steve Ballmer referred to in his Office 365 press announcement.
+However, will be not just willing, but enthusiastic about trading-off specialized features not yet in Office 365.
+The trade-off is for simplicity, lower in-house costs, and better usability that Office 365 (and, yes – other offers like Google Docs) promise the world.

 - Office 365 is really just the very tip of a larger Microsoft strategy.
 The other key trends to watch are Azure Services and Appfabric directions, Microsoft’s migration of Office 365 onto the Azure platform, and the integration of Dynamics directly into Office 365.
 As these combinations unfold, an increasingly powerful and extensible platform for business applications in the cloud starts to emerge.